 The setting for the film takes place in a jungle.
 It fits the grounded atmosphere for the Predator to use his technology to stalk his prey.
 Arnold himself didn’t like Predator 2’s setting taking place in city.
 He said, “A Predator in a city is a bad idea.”
 Don’t believe me?
 Look up his IMDb page for proof.

 You guys and gals are not gonna believe me.
 Peter Cullen (Optimus Prime, Eeyore from Winnie The Pooh) provided an uncredited voiceover role as the Predator.
 I think Peter requested Joel Silver to remove him from The Credits, because he doesn’t want any of his fans he’s playing an evil character.
 Optimus Prime played against time for playing a villain.
 For actual proof, google him and his involvement with the film.
-By the way, Jean-Claude Van Damme was considered to play the title villain, but drop out due to the fact that the Predator suit felt uncomfortable for him causing him to pass out.
+By the way, Jean-Claude Van Damme was considered to play the title villain, but drop out due to the fact that the Predator suit felt uncomfortable causing him to pass out.

 Similar to the Alien who is based on a venomous snake, the Predator’s behavior is based on a cat.
 For example, as the creature stalks his prey, he makes a creepy sound if a cat isn’t cute or friendly.
 Both a Predator and a cat can easily land on their feet.